In order to be eligible to open a migrant bank account in New Zealand, you must be a holder of either a work or resident visa.

-To open a bank account in New Zealand, simply choose a branch of any of the registered banks that’s convenient to your home or place of work (or where you hope to live or work).
-Different banks require different documentation, so you should check exactly what’s required beforehand; typically you will need two forms of identification, your IRD number and possibly statements from your current or previous bank.
-Note that if you don’t have an IRD number when you open an account, you will be charged resident withholding tax (RWT) at 39 per cent.
+If you have been issued an IRD number by the Inland Revenue you should provide this as well.
+While it is not needed to open an account, without it you will be charged resident withholding tax at 33%.
 If you think that you may wish to apply for an overdraft, loan or mortgage in New Zealand at some time, it’s wise to obtain a reference from your overseas bank manager to the effect that your account has been maintained in good order.

 In order to reduce your bank charges, the Citizens’ Advice Bureau offers the following advice:

-- Ask if there’s a flat-fee option, which may be cheaper if you have a lot of monthly transactions, and negotiate the best deal with your bank.
+- Ask if there’s a flat fee option, which may be cheaper if you need to conduct many transactions per month

 The following points are applicable to most New Zealand banks: